DhanurvikranthPalla/IIT-Palakkad-Information-Bot/README.md

   1. Dhanurvikranth Palla - 132301025
   2. Mocharla Akash - 112301022
   3. Sujit Kumar Choudhary - 112301001
+# Introduction
+This is a information bot which give information about IIT Palakkad.
+(NLP_Model)

 # Prerequisites Required to run the code
 >>> pip intall tensorflow